 On May 25, 1973, “Virgin” label released “Tubular Bells”, the debut Mike Oldfield album.
 It was recorded autumn 1972 – spring 1973, at “The Manor” in Oxfordshire, and was produced by Tom Newman, Simon Heyworth and Mike Oldfield.
-The cover design was by Trevor Key of “Cooke Key Associates” with Brian Cooke.
 “Tubular Bells” was the first album released by “Virgin” label.
-The album was certified 7 x Platinum in UK by the “BPI”, 2 x Platinum in Canada by “Music Canada”, 10 x Platinum in Australia by the “ARIA”, and Gold in US by the “RIIA”.
+It was certified 7 x Platinum in UK by the “BPI”, 2 x Platinum in Canada by “Music Canada”, 10 x Platinum in Australia by the “ARIA”, and Gold in US by the “RIIA”.
 In 1975, Mike Oldfield received “Grammy Award” for the best” Instrumental Composition”.

 - Mike Oldfield – vocals, acoustic and electric guitar, bass guitar, Farfisa, Hammond B3, Lowrey organs, flageolet, fuzz guitars, glockenspiel, “honky tonk” piano, mandolin, piano, percussion, “taped motor drive amplifier organ chord”, timpani, tubular bells

 - Mundy Ellis– vocals

 - Simon Heyworth, Tom Newman, Mike Oldfield – Manor choir